dwoongb/design-components/README.md

 ## 📖 Design Philosophy

 ### Utility-First with Semantic Tokens

 Combines Tailwind's utility-first approach with semantic design tokens for maximum flexibility.

 ### CSS Variables for Theming

 All colors are defined as CSS variables, making it easy to create custom themes.

 ### No Global Style Impact

-This library does not apply any global styles or CSS resets, ensuring it won't interfere with your application's existing styles.
+This library **intentionally excludes Tailwind's Preflight** (base reset styles).
+Only Tailwind utilities and component-specific tokens are included, ensuring it won't interfere with your application's existing base styles or global resets.

 ### TypeScript First

 Full TypeScript support with exported types for all components and design tokens.

 ## 🎯 Roadmap